bluefireteam/mini_sprite/packages/flutter_mini_sprite/README.md

 # How to use it

-Add flutter mini sprite to the project pubspec:
+Add flutter mini sprite to the project's pubspec:

 ```
 dart pub add flutter_mini_sprite